OCA/l10n-romania/l10n_ro_config/README.rst

 Romania - Localization Config
 =================================

-This module allows you to install and config all the localization modules related to Romania.
+This module allows you to install and configure all the localization modules related to Romania.

 Some of the modules will load data at install.